lorinachey/lorinachey.github.io/_posts/2021-07-12-about-the-author.md

 image: lorin-cosmo-aspens.JPG
 ---

-I am a software engineer at Qualcomm and a Master's student at the University of Colorado - Boulder.
-I am currently studying Electrical Engineering with a specialization in RF engineering, but I am also exploring topics in optics, physics, and quantum engineering.
+Before pursuing a PhD, I chose to spend several years in industry to develop professional skills, gain exposure to large scale software systems, and figure out where I wanted to develop niche expertise!
+I'm thoroughly enjoying my courses at CU Boulder thus far and I am excited to start a new chapter in the PhD program for Computer Science and Robotics at CU Boulder!

 During my undergraduate program at Georgia Tech, I got to work on designing a small form factor LiDAR system that will be housed on a CubeSat and deployed from the International Space Station!
 You can read more about the project [here](http://www.ssdl.gatech.edu/research/projects/tethering-and-ranging-mission-georgia-institute-technology-targit).
-This project sparked my interest in optics and introduced me to applied research.
-I've been hooked ever since!
+This project sparked my interest in applied research and trying to do things that haven't been done before!

-I chose to take a job in industry after graduation, and before applying to PhD programs, to gain exposure to more topics and help me narrow my focus for PhD studies.
-I'm thoroughly enjoying my courses at CU Boulder thus far and I am excited to start planning for my PhD applications!
+At Georgia Tech, I also got involved with Wreck Racing, a collegiate engineering racing team whose primary competition is building a race car on a $2000 budget.
+There were many junk yard runs, machining sessions, and late nights in the shop!
+I had always had an interest in automotive applications, but never got to "wrench" on cars as a kid.
+I was thrilled when I got to GT and realized I could join a racing team, learn to drive a manual transmission, and drive on a closed course race circuit!

+Combining my automotive hobby and software skills seemed like a natural progression!
+But it wasn't until I lost a friend in a vehicle-bicycle collision that I understood exactly what I wanted to do with that combination of interests.

+My friend was cycling to work when she was struck by a truck and killed.
+Since her death, I have also had a neighbor killed by a vehicle while cycling.
+For a while, my commute to work took me by a memorial to a 17 year old cycilst from my town who was tragically killed when he was struck by a vehicle that wandered off the highway into the shoulder.
+I believe that these tragic deaths are preventable with autonomous vehicle technology.
+In a world with increased interest in walking and cycling rather than driving, I want to be at the forefront of developing and testing systems that save lives!